kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ###### Will enabling / using this feature result in any new API calls?

-For Pods not using ResourceClaims, not much changes. kube-controller-manager, kube-scheduler and kubelet will have additional watches for ResourceClaim, ResourceClass, and ResourceDriver, but if the feature isn't used, those watches will not cause much overhead.
+For Pods not using ResourceClaims, not much changes. kube-controller-manager, kube-scheduler and kubelet will have additional watches for ResourceClaim and ResourceClass, but if the feature isn't used, those watches will not cause much overhead.

 If the feature is used, ResourceClaim will be modified during Pod scheduling,